Peter de Chamier works for an international scientific and humanitarian foundation. He has a doctorate in history.

 Raymond Chandler.
 The Simple Art of Murder.
 An Essay.
 1950.

 have published my first magazine article when I was eighteen, a double-page spread on glossy paper with black-and-white illustrations.
 But after hundreds of columns and articles, I'm still a slow writer.
 For some years now I write fiction books.
 Writing them relaxes me.
+I write slowly, but I write.
+I'm not in a hurry to publish anything.

 Sometimes I get this question: